-If you have been displaced by the Caldor fire and need assistance, please contact Amy Bohren immediately for assistance.
-Here are some resources availalbe to you:
+If you have been displaced by the Caldor fire and need assistance, please contact Renee Mallot immediately.
+Here are some resources available to you:

 RUSD offers both Extended School Year for Special Education students who qualify and a RISE program for socio-economically disadvantaged and English Learner students in June.
-The Extended School year program is ran through the Department of Student Services and helps students work on established Individualized Educational goals.
-The RISEprogram is usually three to four weeks in lenght and focuses on essential standards in English Language Arts and Math.
-RISE registration is by invitation only and is usually sent to parents April each year, following Spring Break.
+The Extended School year program is run through the Department of Student Services and helps students work on established Individualized Educational goals.
+The RISE program is usually three to four weeks in length and focuses on essential standards in English Language Arts and Math.
+RISE registration is by invitation only and is usually sent to parents in April each year, following Spring Break.